pyeventsourcing/eventsourcing/docs/topics/user_guide/notifications.rst

 the application state as a whole, we need a single sequence for all the events of the application.

-An application in a remote context can pull items from the application log added after a particular position, so that an object can be updated asynchronously.
-It can also subscribe to push notifications.

-Writing an application log brings its own difficulties, in particular how to generate a single sequence in a multi-threaded application? and how to store a large sequence of events without either swamping one partition in a database or distributing things across partitions so much that iterating through the sequence is slow and expensive?
-The library class :class:`~eventsourcing.domain.model.array.BigArray` provides a solution to these concerns, by constructing a tree of sequences each in their own partition.
+The application log needs to be a single sequence, that can be generated without error in a multi-threaded application.
+We want a log that follows an increasing sequence of integers.
+The application log must also be capable of storing a very large sequence of events, neither swamping an individual database partition nor scattering things across partitions without order so that iterating through the sequence is slow and expensive.
+We also want the application log effectively to have constant time read and write operations.
+The library class :class:`~eventsourcing.domain.model.array.BigArray` satisfies these requirements quite well.

+Items can be appended to a big array using the ``append()`` method.
+The append() method identifies the next available index in the array, and then assigns the item to that index in the array.

+(The average performance of the ``append()`` method is proportional to the log of the index in the array, to the base of the array size used in the big array, rounded up to the nearest integer, plus one.
+For example, if the array size is 10000, then it will take 50% longer to assign the 100,000,000th item than the first one.
+This is because it takes :class:`~eventsourcing.domain.model.array.BigArray` "log time" to discover the highest assigned index.)

 .. code:: python